elanorigby/devbook/source/envoverview.rst

     reference - http://docs.python-guide.org/en/latest/dev/virtualenvs/

+|

-Cleanse your soul in the waters of pipenv 🐋
+Cleanse your soul in the waters of Pipenv 🐋
 ----------------------------------------------
 Pipenv is how you're going to interact with virtualenv and pip 99.999% of the time probably.
 It gives you easy ways to create and manage your virtualenvs and keeps track of the packages you install in them using the shiny new delicousness that is Pipfile.